Madeline Youngren

 Policy Analyst

-Madeline Youngren is a Policy Analyst at Chapin Hall at the University of Chicago.
-Her work focuses on using evidence-based research to drive policy solutions that positively impact youth experiencing housing instability and homelessness.
-Youngren is passionate about action-oriented and systems approach research aimed at producing substantive change in health, child welfare, and other systems to provide access to safe, stable, and quality affordable housing for people with low incomes.
+Madeline Youngren is a Policy Analyst at Chapin Hall.
+Her work focuses on using evidence-based research to drive policy solutions that positively impact youth and families experiencing housing instability and homelessness.
+Youngren is passionate about action-oriented and systems approach research aimed at producing substantive change in health, child welfare, and other systems to reduce barriers and provide better access to safe, stable, and quality affordable housing and affirming services for communities.

 Master’s Degree in Urban and Regional Planning, concentration in Housing, Virginia Polytechnic Institute and State University